 Medical cannabis is becoming increasingly common across the USA.
 Those who want to enjoy the health effects of cannabis, but don’t want to experience the high often turn to the non-psychoactive chemical, CBD.
-CBD is a major chemical found in hemp and has many effects including stress relief, and anti-epileptic properties.
+CBD is a major chemical found in hemp and has many effects including stress relief, and anti-epileptic properties and it is already being used in the food, beauty and medical industry.